 You do not need to apply for admission to the Honors Program.
 Qualified students are invited to join Honors at Iowa and will need to accept the invitation to become a member.
 There also is an Individual Review Process for students who want to join but don't meet the minimum requirements for eligibility.

 Minimum Requirements for First-Year Admission to Honors

-- 30 ACT composite score (or combined 1330 SAT critical reading and math score) and a 3.70 high school GPA
+- 30 ACT composite score (or equivalent SAT combined score) and a 3.8 high school GPA

 Minimum Requirements for Transfer Admission to Honors

 - 3.50 cumulative GPA on at least 24 semester hours of transferrable college credit.
-Students with fewer than 24 semester hours will be admitted based on the criteria for first-year students, above.
+Students with fewer than 24 semester hours will be held to the 3.50 transfer GPA in addition to the criteria for first-year students, above.